Monster Trucks (film): Critical response

 Some contemporary reviews were more complimentary, however.
-Kristy Puchko cited it as a "treasure that feels like a heady relic from the '90s" in IndieWires 2017 critic's survey of the Craziest Hollywood Movies of the 21st Century, while Sean Egan called it a "live-action cartoon that recalls the goofy, good-hearted Amblin family films of yore" in AM New York Metros Best Films of 2017 list.
+Kristy Puchko cited it as a "treasure that feels like a heady relic from the '90s" in IndieWires 2017 critic's survey of the Craziest Hollywood Movies of the 21st Century, while SG Egan called it a "live-action cartoon that recalls the goofy, good-hearted Amblin family films of yore" in AM New York Metros Best Films of 2017 list.
 Further, audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 By 2021, the film's reputation had improved slightly, with Lisa Laman of Looper observing that a cult following had developed for the film, while Chris Evangelista penned an essay for The Guardian arguing for the film's merits.

 Possible sequel

 Lennon mentioned on his Twitter in 2022 that he is still under contract for two sequels.